getoutreach/devbase/docs/releasing.md

 When a PR is created to the default branch (normally `main`), it will be tested for an unstable release.
-By default, if a repo has a `.goreleaser.yml` file, binaries will be created an uploaded to the `unstable` tag on the repo once merged.
+By default, if a repo has a `.goreleaser.yml` file, binaries will be created and uploaded to the `unstable` tag on the repo once merged.

 ### Custom Release Logic